• Skip to main content

 • (You can skip all the steps above if using store bought red salsa).

-• In a large skillet, heat up olive oil.
+• In a large skillet, heat up olive oil over medium heat.

 • Finely dice the other jalapeño and add to the skillet.